bkuri/hawkeye/README.md

-# hawkeye - track files and fire commands at them like a hawk (obviously).
+# hawkeye - track files and fire commands at them with absolute precission.

 Why reinvent the wheel?
 -----------------------